kubewarden/community/security-self-assesment.md

-  The operator can deploy more ClusterAdmissionPolicies and ClusterAdmissionPolicyGroups that check the totality of the Kubernetes resources, for any type of operation (CREATE, UPDATE, DELETE, etc).
+  The operator can deploy more ClusterAdmissionPolicies and ClusterAdmissionPolicyGroups that check the totality of the Kubernetes resources, for any type of operation (GET, CREATE, UPDATE, PATCH, DELETE, PROXY).
 This ensures operations into the cluster are safe and compliant.
 This includes security, compliance (to industry standards or company regulations), resource optimization (via mutating policies), governance of Kubernetes environments (via labels and naming conventions), best practices, image verification, etc.

-  The security expectations change in the future, and that was ok to have deployed in the cluster isn't anymore.
-Yet Kubewarden already accepted those operations in the cluster.
-What the operator can do is to deploy the Audit Scanner feature, a CronJob that runs periodically and evaluates the existing resources in the cluster.
-This ensures the cluster is safe and compliant even with the pass of time.
+  There will be changes in security expectations in the future.
+  What was previously correct to be deployed in the cluster may no longer be correct.
+  Yet Kubewarden has already accepted those operations in the cluster.
+In these situations the operator can deploy the Audit Scanner feature, a CronJob that runs periodically and evaluates the existing resources in the cluster.
+This ensures the cluster is safe and compliant even over time.

   The operator can configure some or all the policies in `monitor` mode instead of `protect` mode, to learn from the state of the cluster without blocking operations.